 Patrick is a native of Columbus and has been working in the non-profit sector for more than 17 years.
 He came to us after serving as the Executive Director of Columbus Gay Men’s Chorus.
 His volunteer experience in the arts is extensive and includes work as an Arts Day Committee Member for Ohio Citizens for the Arts Foundation and as Membership Co-Chair for Columbus Arts Marketing Association.

-Before joining Wild Goose Creative as Operations Coordinator in 2017, Lydia completed her Bachelor's in Arts Management from Ohio State University and Master's degree in Advanced Chinese Language and Culture at Peking University.
+Before joining Wild Goose Creative as Operations Manager in 2017, Lydia completed her Bachelor's in Arts Management from Ohio State University and Master's degree in Advanced Chinese Language and Culture at Peking University.